Bronkoknorb/PyImageStream/README.md

 Prerequisites
 -------------

-### Install the following dependencies:
+### Install dependencies

-Python 3:
+Python 3

     sudo apt install python3

-Tornado Web server:
+Tornado Web server

     sudo pip3 install tornado

-Python Imaging Library:
+Python Imaging Library

     sudo apt install python3-pil

-Pygame (used for capturing images from a Webcam):
+Pygame (used for capturing images from a Webcam)

     sudo apt install python3-pygame

-### Connect your WebCam
+### Connect your Webcam

-The WebCam has to compatible with Video4Linux2 and should appear as /dev/video0 in the filesystem.
+The Webcam has to compatible with Video4Linux2 and should appear as /dev/video0 in the filesystem.
-Most USB webcams support the UVC standard and should work just fine.
+Most USB Webcams support the UVC standard and should work just fine.
 The Raspberry Pi Camera Module can be made available as a V4L2 device by loading a kernel module:

     sudo modprobe bcm2835-v4l2